 ‘The Lost Stone of SkyCity’

-My freezing middle-grade fantasy adventure is out now!
+My freezing middle-grade fantasy adventure has been short-listed for an Aurealis Award!

 Sunaya’s peaceful village life is turned upside down when a simple mountain mission turns into a death-defying quest for survival.